 - Attacking with speed – taking advantage of the chaos before the lines of communication are restored

 If we observe these ideas from the perspective of an attacker/hacker, the benefits are clear.
 Striking fast, while throwing the enemy into general disarray, means that the areas we’re actually targeting are less defended/attended to, which gives us additional time to get what we want.
 It’s an approach of starting enough fires to make sure the opposition can’t put them all out – at least not in time.
-From the side of CS, this perspective means that organizational cohesion and communication is crucial.
+From the side of InfoSec, this perspective means that organizational cohesion and communication is crucial.
 In fact, the Chapter 9 conversation regarding the order and discipline of the army is the only meaningful cure.

 While the strategies of the generals of old does not give us much to work with directly, understanding the tactic from the perspective of the attacker gives us a solid sense of what must be done in order to prevent the strategy from working.

 The element of speed was noted as inherent in kinds of functional strategies, listed above.
 However, Sunzi makes an additional aside for it.